tiagor87/tiagor87/README.md

 * Write Asynchronous C# Code with Tasks and PLINQ at Udemy on 2018

 ## Professional History

+### UniFESO - Since 2019

+I started teaching at the beginning of 2019 and it has been quite a challenge, mainly due to the Covid-19 pandemic.
+I had to learn and relearn several things, class setup, communication, assessment, CBT guidance and a lot of other things.
+I have really enjoyed the experience.

 ### Mundipagg - Since 2018